 Valve’s loss is apparently a lot of other developers’ gain this year with so many looking to encroach on their abandoned Left 4 Dead patch.
 GTFO from 10 Chambers Collective looks like it could stake a good claim to carry on the hectic squad-shooter mantle, even if it doesn’t exactly have the best name in the world.

 “GTFO is a 4 player action/horror cooperative game for those looking for a real challenge.

 Players get to play as a team of scavengers, forced to explore and extract valuable artefacts from a vast underground complex that has been overrun by horrifying monsters.
 Gather weapons, tools and resources to help you survive – and work to unearth the answers about your past and how to escape.”

-From the early first impressions it’s giving, GTFO looks like being a cross between Aliens and Left 4 Dead: a combination I never knew I needed until right this second.
-While it certainly features some neat features –such an adaptive game director and a heavy emphasis on teamwork– I can’t help but feel like its aesthetic is a little muddy.
+From the early first impressions it’s giving, GTFO looks like being a cross between Aliens and Left 4 Dead: a combination we never knew we needed until right this second.
+While it certainly has some neat features –such an adaptive game director and a heavy emphasis on teamwork– we can’t help but feel like its aesthetic is a little muddy.
 Still, with it constantly having you on the ropes with low ammo and supplies, this could just be to add to the horror.
 May well be one of the year’s sleeper hits.